Who has qualified for 2026 World Cup? Scotland are back, Italy block path for Wales and N Ireland

 You know what’ll be here before we know it?
 The World Cup.
-Yeah.
+With England and Scotland now definitely in it, while Wales, Northern Ireland and Republic of Ireland all still have a chance.

-It’s a) only 14 months away and b) absolutely bloody massive.
+The 2026 World Cup is a) somehow less than seven months away and b) absolutely bloody massive.
 Some might suggest it is, if anything, Clive, almost too massive.
-As you no doubt know by now there are a frankly unwieldy 48 teams heading to USA, Canada and Mexico next summer and that means the various qualification processes across FIFA’s six continental confederations all look a bit different this year.
+As you no doubt know by now there are a frankly unwieldy 48 teams heading to USA, Canada and Mexico next summer and that means the various qualification processes across FIFA’s six continental confederations all looked a bit different this time.

-All apart from CONMEBOL, of course, who remain rightly and righteously wedded to their lovely 10-team league.
+All apart from CONMEBOL, of course, who remained rightly and righteously wedded to their lovely neat 10-team league.
 It is, admittedly, an option not really open to any of the other confederations.

 USA (hosts)